-Gary has been in active practice with Ancora Pain Recovery in Athens, GA since 2012.
+Gary is currently in active practice with Athens Bone and Joint in Athens, GA.
 He is married with three young boys.
 Gary tries to stay active by running and playing golf.
 He volunteers his time coaching youth baseball, including local travel and Little League teams.
 He has been a member of the American Physical Therapy Association since 1996.

 PT, OCS, Dip.
 MDT

 Dana T. Green, PT, OCS, Dip.
 MDT received his BS in Physical Therapy from The State University of New York at Buffalo in 1986.
 He became Diplomaed in Mechanical Diagnosis and Therapy in 1990.
 In 1992, Dana was appointed to Teaching Faculty for The McKenzie Institute.